lincc-frameworks/tape/README.md

 This is a LINCC Frameworks project - find more information about LINCC Frameworks [here](https://www.lsstcorporation.org/lincc/frameworks)

+To learn about the usage of the package, consult the [Documentation](https://lsstseries.readthedocs.io/en/latest/index.html).

 ## Getting started - for developers

 Download code and install dependencies in a conda environment.
 Run unit tests at the end as a verification that the packages are properly installed.